Obzor is the descendant of NIT-A

 Obzor does not have an on/off lever like the NIT-A but it does have the same filter/darken lever to increase contrast with the reticule

-I am a big fan of Rakurs for many reasons but Obzor has really impressed me and is quickly catching up as one of my favorite Russian optics.
-I still lean towards Rakurs as my preferred collimator but I have nothing but good things to say about Ozbor.
-I don't necessarily recommend Obzor for first time AK optic users but it is worth considering at some point, with a little practice and familiarity I am finding it to be highly effective.
+I am a big fan of Rakurs for many reasons and used to recommend it as my primary favorite, but Obzor has really impressed me and has become my favorite collimator by a wide margin.
+I still recommend Rakurs for people new to Russian optics but Obzor is definitely worth considering at some point.
+With a little practice and familiarity I am finding it to be highly effective.